Front Headshot

 “Dominik Belavy plays a noble Aeneas whose dark voice and minimalist interpretation convinced.
 His colorful timbre is particularly evident in the confrontation with Dido” —(Olyrix)

 “Baritone Belavy, who played the often-exasperated hummingbird 89, was a particular delight to watch.
 He kept perfect composure as he ran around the stage in an undeniably silly beanie with a long beak (probably the finest piece among many fine costumes from designer Ashley Soliman) and exhibited an unflagging sense of humor as he chased Sweet Potato around the city on her ridiculous adventures.
-I hope to see more of Belavy's deft work, and hopefully he will have plenty of opportunity to make us laugh again in the future.”
+I hope to see more of Belavy's deft work, and hopefully he will have plenty of opportunity to make us laugh again in the future.” —(SF Reporter)

 Press